mattspriggs/external-apis/README.md

 #### API Collections
 * https://api.nasa.gov/api.html: a library of APIs from NASA (picture of the day, natural event tracker, etc.)
-* https://github.com/public-apis/public-apis: a LOT of APIs (inaccurate in places, use this to help start your search but you'll have to investigate the APIs themselves)
+* https://github.com/public-apis/public-apis: a LOT of APIs (inaccurate in places, use this to help start your search but you'll have to investigate the APIs themselves, and please note that a few of them may have triggering or NSFW content, so please proceed with care)

 If any of the examples in this list are out of date, please let your facilitators know and create a Pull Request on this repo!